YashdalfTheGray/dotfiles/README.md

 # dotfiles

-My terminal config files, grouped by os
+My terminal config files, grouped by os.
+With a little Docker surprise.

 ## macOS